 So how low are we talking here?
 Those who enjoy the best credit scores typically have utilization factors in the single digits.
-But remember that they are also doing all of the other things right—they are paying their bills on time, as agreed; watching their utilization, as we have illustrated; not closing old accounts to maintain their credit history; have a good mix of both revolving and installment accounts; and only open new accounts as needed.
+But remember that they are also doing all of the other things right—they are paying their bills on time, watching their utilization, not closing old accounts to maintain their credit history, have a good mix of both revolving and installment accounts and only open new accounts as needed.

 Is it better to pay in full or carry a small balance?

 Some high credit score achievers may carry a small balance (think single percentage points) in order to demonstrate that they are using the credit they have been given.
-There is a school of thought that says this is necessary to show they can and do handle their credit in a responsible way.
+There is a school of thought that says this is necessary to show they use their credit in a responsible way.